cs3110/textbook/_sources/chapters/preface/install.md

   Can you run utop?
 Is the right switch active?
 If not, that's the problem you need to solve first.
 Then return to the VS Code issue.
 It might be fixed now.

+- Make sure that you are on the most current version of VS Code.
+Run the VS Code palette command "Code: Check for Updates".
+If you cannot get VS Code to update and you are on Mac, make sure that you followed Microsoft's instructions to install VS Code in your Application folder.

 - If you're on WSL and VS Code does add syntax highlighting but does not add squiggles as described above, and/or you get an error about "Sandbox initialization failed", then double-check that you see a "WSL" indicator in the bottom left of the VS Code window.
+If you do, make sure that the "OCaml Platform" extension is installed.
 If you do not, make sure you installed the "WSL" extension as described above, and that you are launching VS Code from Ubuntu rather than PowerShell or from the Windows GUI.
-If you do, make sure that the "OCaml Platform" extension is installed.

 **If you're still stuck with an issue,** try uninstalling VS Code, rebooting, and re-doing all the installation instructions above from scratch.
 Pay close